Seashell22/Web-Accessibility-Work/README.md

-## Examples of my web accessibility testing work.
+## Some examples of my web accessibility testing work.
 Displays just the first screens of each project.

 ### CML Manual Web Accessibility Audit for Buckeye Innovation